n7tae/urfd/README.md

 There are only a few things that need to be specified.
 Most important are, the reflector callsign and the IP addresses for the IPv4 and IPv6 listen ports and a transcoder port, if there is a transcoder.
 Dual-stack operation is enabled by specifying both an IPv4 and IPv6 address.
 IPv4-only single stack can be specified by leaving the IPv6 address undefined.

 You can configure any modules, from **A** to **Z**.
-They don't have to be contigious.
+They don't have to be contiguous.
 If your reflector is configured with a transcoder, you can specify which configured modules will be transcoded.
 Up to three modules can be transcoded if you have the necessary hardware.

 Three protocols, BrandMeister, G3 and USRP should be disabled if you aren't going to use them.